ccao-data/model-res-avm/README.md

     characteristics (such as location, number of bedrooms, etc.)](#features-used).

-2.  **Valuation**: Second, we use the model created in step one to predict values for all residential properties in Cook County.
+2.  **Valuation**: Second, we use the model created in Step 1 to predict values for all residential properties in Cook County.
 We then train a secondary, much simpler model (which we call the post-modeling adjustment model) to correct for any systemic bias introduced by the first model.
 Finally, we combine the first and second model to produce initial assessed property values - the ones printed on Residential Reassessment Notices that are mailed when properties are reassessed.
 However, note that values produced by the model and mailed values may not be identical, as there are additional rounds of automated and human review between modeling and mailing.

 The full residential modeling pipeline, from raw data to final values, looks approximately like the flowchart below.
 Note that **blue nodes are